Monochorionic Monoamniotic (MoNo) Twins – Meaning, Risk, Diagnosis, and Treatment

 How Are Mono-Mono Twins Diagnosed?

 Ultrasound scanning is the only way to detect MoMo twins.
-High-resolution ultrasound Doppler sound waves are used to study the growing foetus in real time.
+High-resolution ultrasound Doppler sound waves are used to study the growing foetus in real-time.
 Your rare twin pregnancy needs aggressive monitoring and expert care of a perinatologist.
+Thus, mono-mono twins ultrasound is very important to have without any fail.

 1. Cord Entanglement